juicedata/juicefs-csi-driver/docs/en/administration/troubleshooting.md

 $ kubectl -n kube-system logs juicefs-csi-controller-0 juicefs-plugin
 ```

-### Application pod failure
+### application Pod failure

-Due to the architecture of the CSI Driver, JuiceFS Client runs in a dedicated Mount Pod, thus, every application pod is accompanied by a Mount Pod.
+Due to the architecture of the CSI Driver, JuiceFS Client runs in a dedicated Mount Pod, thus, every application Pod is accompanied by a Mount Pod.

-CSI Node will create the Mount Pod, mount the JuiceFS file system within the pod, and finally bind the mount point to the application pod.
-If application pod fails to start, we shall look for issues in CSI Node, or Mount Pod.
+CSI Node will create the Mount Pod, mount the JuiceFS file system within the Pod, and finally bind the mount point to the application Pod.
+If application Pod fails to start, we shall look for issues in CSI Node, or Mount Pod.

-#### Check application pod events
+#### Check application Pod events

-If error occurs during the mount, look for clues in the application pod events:
+If error occurs during the mount, look for clues in the application Pod events:

 ```shell {7}
 $ kubectl describe po dynamic-ce-1